gunhanb/guenhan/content/software/MetaStan/index.md

 ---
-MetaStan is an R package for Bayesian meta-analysis via 'Stan'.
-Performs Bayesian meta-analysis and model-based meta-analysis using 'Stan'.
-Includes binomial-normal hierarchical models and option to use weakly informative priors for the heterogeneity parameter and the treatment effect parameter which are described in Guenhan, Roever, and Friede (2020) <doi:10.1002/jrsm.1370>.
+MetaStan provides Bayesian meta-analysis tools in Stan, with a focus on sparse binary data, hierarchical models, and weakly informative priors for settings where standard methods can be unstable.

+The package implements the methods developed in Guenhan, Roever, and Friede (2020) <doi:10.1002/jrsm.1370> and is aimed at practical evidence synthesis problems where robust estimation matters more than generic workflow coverage.